NREL/ochre_gym/docs/Observations.md

                  vectorize_observations,
                  use_all_ochre_observations,
                  override_ochre_observations_with_keys):
-        """Initialize the OCHRE observation space configuration.
+        """Initialize the OCHRE™ observation space configuration.

         Args:
             observation_args (Dict): A dictionary of keyword arguments. vectorize_observations (bool): Whether to vectorize observations.
-            use_all_ochre_observations (bool): Whether to use all OCHRE observations or not. override_ochre_observations_with_keys (Optional[List[str]]): A list of keys to override the OCHRE observations with.
-If None, then use all OCHRE observations.
+            use_all_ochre_observations (bool): Whether to use all OCHRE™ observations or not. override_ochre_observations_with_keys (Optional[List[str]]): A list of keys to override the OCHRE™ observations with.
+If None, then use all OCHRE™ observations.
         """
         assert 'dwelling_metadata' in observation_args, '"dwelling_metadata" must be a key in observation_args'
         super().__init__(observation_args,